top of page

 Independent Novel Study

 For this assignment, you are required to select a novel appropriate for your reading level.
 Read the first chapter to make sure it appeals to you before you commit.
 Once you have selected your novel, you may not change books.
 You must also inform Ms. Miller of the title.
 Bring your novel to class every day and make sure you have plenty of sticky notes, as you are expected to annotate as you read.
-You are also expected to read your novel at home – this is your homework for the next three weeks!
+You are also expected to read your novel at home – this is your homework for the next six weeks!

 Overview